tslumley/svylme-paper/README.md

 # svylme-paper
 Simulations comparing gllamm-style and pairwise-likelihood estimators for linear mixed models under complex sampling

-Only covers the setting where the gllamm-style estimators work, so PSUs are the same as model clusters
+Only covers the setting where the gllamm-style estimators work, so PSUs are the same as model clusters.
+The first six tables study efficiency under non-informative sampling; the last three study bias under unreasonably informative sampling.

 `fromStata.R` has formatting code, so to replicate the tables in the preprint, do eg
 ```